spacemeat/pyke/README.md

 * `mesh_converter.compile_3ds`
 * `mesh_converter.compile_dxf`

-When referencing phases on the command line, you reference by full name, with the main project phase name being added by default if you omit it.
+When referencing phases on the command line, you can always reference by full name.
+For convenience, you can omit the group name of the main project, and it will be implied.
 An @ symbol references all the phases in either the group, short name, or both.
 So, for simple_app, you can reference just the compile phase like:

 ```
 pyke -o compile:verbosity=2
 pyke -o .compile:verbosity=2
 pyke -o simple_app.compile:verbosity=2
-pyke -o @.compile:verbosity=2
 ```

 By default, if the phase names are not specified at all, then all phases are affected.
-Effectively, it uses phase name "@.@".
-However, for complicated projects, with multiple ProjectPhases in them, each of these can be separately referenced precisely.
+In actuality, it uses phase name "@.@", and is usually what you'd want.
+For complicated projects with multiple ProjectPhases, each can be separately referenced precisely.

 ```
-pyke -okind=release -o image_converter.@:kind=debug build
+pyke -okind=release -oimage_converter.@:kind=debug build
 ```

 The above performs a release build for most of the project, but a debug build for only the image_converter subproject.
 If you want to just build image_converter: